 You may hate them but they are your godfathers to puppet you.
 If you have maintained good rapport with them.
 Nothing to be feared of.

 Don’t skip slides!

 Skipping gives the impression that you are in hurry or you have not prepared well.
 Skip only when the examiner/external asks you to do so.

-You idea is to present not read, audience can read well.
+Your idea is to present not read, the audience can read well.
 Don’t worry about it.
 If necessary carry small handouts to help yourself.

-Talk in audible tone and don’t engulf words.
+Talk in an audible tone and don’t engulf words.

-It is very important to talk in audible tone, either not too loud or too feeble.
+It is very important to talk in an audible tone, either not too loud or too feeble.